Kong/konnect-quickstart/install/quickstart-install/README.md

 }
 ```

-The result is that we now have a fully working and connect Data Plane that we can now start to work on.
+The result is that we now have a fully working and connected Data Plane that we can now start to work on.